shirayu/whispering/README.md

 whispering --language en --model tiny -n 20 --allow-padding
 ```

+Without ``--allow-padding``, whispering just performs VAD for the period,
+and when it is predicted as "silence", it will not be passed to whisper.

 ## Example of web socket

 ⚠  **No security mechanism.
 Please make secure with your responsibility.**